-The Runner of the Year recognizes a club member that has demonstrated consistency, achievement and improvement over the past year (1 November to 31 October).
+The Runner of the Year recognises a club member that has demonstrated consistency, achievement and improvement over the past 12 months (1st October 2022 to 30th September 2023).
 The award includes a perpetual trophy in which the winner holds for the year and then an individual trophy for the winner to keep.

-The Junior Runner of the Year recognizes a junior club member that has demonstrated consistency, achievement and improvement over the past year (1 November to 31 October).
+The Junior Runner of the Year recognises a junior club member that has demonstrated consistency, achievement and improvement over the past 12 months (1st October 2022 to 30th September 2023).
 The award includes a perpetual trophy in which the winner holds for the year and then an individual trophy for the winner to keep.

 The Championship includes 3 categories, Junior, Open and Senior Open, with male and female recipients.
 Points are awarded per run and tallied into a cumulative total.
 Your point score is a combination of both Sunday and Wednesday events.
 Every runner is awarded a participant point and bonus points are awarded based on the number of distances in the event.